 The company is currently developing several dramas series and features and 2D animation series.

 A graduate from Panthéon-Assas University where she studied Economics and Film & Television production, Priscilla Bertin started her career in Paris at Arte Channel in the department for Cinema and Fiction in 2001.
 After a mission for cinema with The Hong Kong Trade Development Council, she joined producer Jean-Luc Ormières at OF2B Productions.
 In 2005 she was appointed Head of Production and Business Affairs at La Fabrique de Films/La Fabrique 2 where she worked on several features including features by Spanish directors such as Oxford Crimes by Álex de la Iglesia (starring Elijah Wood & John Hurt) in 2008 and Cell 211 by Daniel Monzón in 2010 or Inside by Alexandre Bustillo and Julien Maury (Semaine de la Critique 2006).

 Alumni of the Tisch School of the Arts/ New YorkUniversity, Judith Nora started her career in New York at Miramax Films.
 In 2004, she produced the documentary Torn Skin (La Peau Trouée) by Julien Samani.
-From 2005 to 2009, she ran the production department at Ad Vitam in France, where she produced Sangre by Mexican director Amat Escalante (Fipresci Prize 2005 / Cannes Film Festival), “To Die Like a Man” by Portuguese director João Pedro Rodrigues (Un Certain Regard 2009 / Cannes Film Festival), “Plein Sud” by French director Sébastien Lifshitz (Berlinale 2009) and An American journey, in Robert Frank’s footsteps by Philippe Séclier, released in 2009 in the USA.
+From 2005 to 2009, she ran the production department at Ad Vitam in France, where she produced Sangre by Mexican director Amat Escalante (Fipresci prize, Cannes Film Festival 2008), To Die Like a Man by Portuguese director Joao Pedro Rodrigues (Un Certain Regard, Cannes Film Festival 2009), Going South (Plein Sud) by Sébastien Lifshitz (Berlinale 2009) and An American journey, in Robert Frank’s footsteps by Philippe Séclier, released in 2009 in the USA.